nobl9/terraform-provider-nobl9/docs/resources/service.md

 Required:

-- `key` (String) One key for the label, unique within the associated resource.
+- `key` (String) A key for the label, unique within the associated resource.
 - `values` (List of String) A list of unique values for a single key.

 ## Nobl9 Official Documentation